shastazazz/maxie.rodeo/_posts/2024-03-11-DerivativeOne.md

     </div>
     <div class="closereadright">
         <p>
-            Here Kesey builds out the river, forming it line by line for the reader.
+            Kesey builds out the river, forming it line by line for the reader.
         </p>
         <p>
             By using place-based vocabulary, (<i>ghost-fern</i>, <i>bearberry</i>, <i>silver spruce</i>, <i>douglas fir</i>, etc.,) Kesey denotes the PNW, and writes his fictional river into a reality that western America will recognize with familiarity, and the rest of the world can picture.